Your State-by-State Guide to the 2022 Supreme Court Elections

 The Louisiana Supreme Court issued a 6-1 ruling earlier this year that makes protesters guilty by association, threatening the right to protest.
 And conservatives’ stronghold on the court is sure to continue after 2022.
 The one justice due to face voters this year is John Weimer, who joined the majority in that ruling, and who represents the 6th judicial district, a large coastal area in the southeast of Louisiana.
 Weimer faced no opponent in his prior two elections in 2002 and 2012; the filing deadline for 2022 has not yet passed.

 The 2022 elections will decide nothing less than who controls the state supreme court in one of the nation’s premier swing states during the 2024 presidential race.
 And since allies of Donald Trump who trot out his Big Lie are trying to take over the machinery of election administration in Michigan, this supreme court may come to play an exceptionally important role at that time.
+The court’s majority will also be critical on criminal justice issues given a new slate of party-line decisions this year.

 Democrats currently enjoy a 4-3 majority on the court.
 One justice from each party faces voters this year (Richard Bernstein and Brian Zahra, respectively).
 Republicans need to win both seats to regain control of the court.